odabyskov/DeepLearningProject/README.md

 # DeepLearningProject
 This repository contains the final project of the DTU course 02456 Deep Learning Fall 2023.
 The project was carried out by Aimas Lund (s174435), Emma Christine Lei Hovmand (s194062) and Oda Byskov Aggerholm (s183700).

 As the project contains 14 trained models, it has not been possible to create a single notebook recreating the results of the work.
-Instead, seperate scripts for each model as well as data processing can be found.
+Instead, separate scripts for each model training as well as data processing type can be found.

-This repositories contains five main folders:
+This repositories contains four main folders:
 1. `LSF_queries`: Containing a markdown description of how to use the HPC at DTU along with a template shell script for an HPC job.
 2. `data_handling`: Containing the file `data_handler.py` with a datahandler class defined that can be used for fetching relevant data from the database it is initialized with.
 3. `model_training`: Containing all 14 training scripts for the models.